 Cash Awards for Suggestions that Help

-The College has developed an Employee Suggestion Award program to recognize and reward employees.
-The Board of Directors recently approved the adoption of this program for management and classified staff.
-Employees who either have developed an innovative, implementable way to improve a college process or service or have taken significant actions above and beyond the call of duty that are recognized as such by their supervisor are eligible for employee awards.
+Portland Community College has an Employee Suggestion Award program to recognize and reward employees for their outstanding ideas and actions.
+An employee or group of employees who develops an innovative, implementable way to improve a college process or service, or takes significant actions above and beyond the call of duty, may be eligible for an award.

-All full and part-time permanent Academic Professional, Classified, Confidential, Faculty and Management except the President and those who report directly to the President, are eligible.
+All full and part-time permanent Academic Professional, Classified, Confidential, Faculty and Management except the President and those who report directly to the President.

 How it Works

-If an employee feels that he/she wants to recommend a change anonymously, or doesn't know which supervisor to whom a particular application should be presented, the application should be submitted to the Award Facilitator.
-The Award Facilitator will forward the application to the affected division/department supervisor.
-If the supervisor judges the recommendation to be a good one, he/she will identify an award amount and communicate the information to the Award Facilitator.
-The Award Facilitator will, at that point, identify the person making the recommendation to the supervisor.
+If an employee wishes to suggest a change anonymously, or doesn't know which supervisor to should receive it, the application may be submitted to Award Facilitator Jennifer de Laix, Manager of Benefits and Compensation, who will pass it on to the appropriate division/department supervisor.
+If the supervisor believes the change should be implemented, he/she will set an award amount and communicate the information to Jennifer, who will identify the employee.

-When the employee-recommended change or action results in a dollar benefit to the College that can be quantified, the award is based on projected annual savings or revenue.
-The award is equal to 10% of the savings or revenue, with a minimum award of $100 and a maximum of $5,000 per recommendation.
-If a recommended change results in a savings or revenue to the College that is ongoing, the award will be continued for two full years at a maximum of $5,000 per year.
+When the change or action results in a measurable financial benefit to the College, the award is based on projected annual savings or revenue.
+The award may equal 10% of the savings or revenue, with a minimum award of $100 and a maximum of $5,000.
+If a change results in ongoing savings or revenue, the award may be continued for 2 years at a maximum of $5,000 per year.

-When a recommendation will clearly result in improved customer service or some other significant benefit to the College, but the benefit cannot be quantified, the supervisor of the department impacted will determine the amount of the award, ranging from $100 to $1,000.
+When a change results in improved customer service or another significant benefit that is difficult to measure, the supervisor of the department impacted may determine the amount of the award, ranging from $100 to $1,000.

-If an award is going to a team, the team can identify how to allocate the award among the team members or the award will be divided equally among the team members.
+If an award goes to a team, the team may choose how to allocate the award among team members, or it may be divided equally among team members.

-In cases where the change or action results in a dollar benefit to the College, the award amount will be funded from that savings or additional revenue.
-In cases where the change or action does not result in a dollar savings to the College, the benefiting division/department will tap resources from a separate fund for quality enhancements to pay for the award.
-The executive officers approve awards from and monitor this separate pool of funds.
+When the change or action results in a measurable financial benefit to the College, the award is funded from that savings or revenue.
+When the change or action does not result in a financial benefit, the department impacted may access a separate fund for quality enhancements.
+PCC’s executive officers approve awards from and monitor this separate pool of funds.

-An employee suggests a change to improve how records are kept in Division/Department A. The supervisor of Division/Department A accepts this change as a beneficial improvement and calculates an annual savings of $40,000, which will continue indefinitely.
-The employee is awarded $4,000 during the first year (10% of the savings estimated to accrue over the next 12 months).
-And, one year later, the employee is awarded an additional $4,000 as the final financial recognition for the improvement to record keeping in Division/Department A. The employee could get additional awards for different recommendations which are accepted.
+An employee suggests a change to improve how records are kept in Division/Department A. The supervisor of Division/Department A approves this change and calculates an annual savings of $40,000, which will continue indefinitely.
+The employee receives $4,000 during the first year (10% of the savings estimated to accrue over the next 12 months).
+A year later, the employee receives an additional $4,000.
+An employee may receive awards for other suggestions that are approved.

 If an employee feels that he/she should have received an award, and did not, the employee must submit the facts of the situation, in writing, to the Award Facilitator.
 The Award Facilitator will review this written submission, ask questions, as needed, and present a fact finding report to the supervisor for consideration.

-This policy is to be reviewed periodically and refined as needed to ensure that the intended purposes of the policy are being met.
+This policy is reviewed periodically and changed as needed to ensure that the intended purposes of the policy are being met.
 Changes to this policy must be approved by the President.